 - Whitfield is home to a very prestigious shooting estate, a church, a pub and The Village Pantry – a village shop, delightful café and craft workshop.

 - Spend some interesting and pleasant hours in the historic market towns of Hexham and Alston.
 From Alston one can take a trip on a steam train and Hexham offers a leisure centre, theatre, an old Abbey dating back to 675AD and a 14th century Gaol.

-- Hexham Abbey – its restoration (due to be finished June 2014) aims to bring out the history of the building (going back 1300 years) and ensure its available to all for the next 300 years.
-The restorations also includes for a cafe, two function rooms, a classroom and Exhibition space for the Abbey Treasure. www.hexhamabbey.co.uk
+- Hexham Abbey – recently restored bringing out the history of the building (going back 1300 years) and ensuring its available to all for the next 300 years.
+The restoration has included a cafe, two function rooms, a classroom and Exhibition space for the Abbey Treasure. www.hexhamabbey.co.uk

 - Explore the Roman Empire and Roman forts, at Chesters, Vindolanda and Housteads where the museums will help you uncover the story of Roman Britain.
 You can even walk or cycle a routes that go along the wall.

 - The cities of Newcastle, Durham and Carlisle are within easy reach either by train or car.